-It is pretty evident with numerous reports that the healthcare domain will continue to benefit Indian economy while adding more job opportunities to the Indian employment market.
+It is pretty evident from numerous reports that the healthcare domain will continue to benefit the Indian economy while adding more job opportunities to the Indian employment market.

-Here, one important thing to be marked is that the Indian healthcare sector has an edge over other developing economies of becoming an international hub for medical tourism.
-This is because, the medical care costs in India is remarkably lower that of developed countries.
+Here, one important thing to be marked is that the Indian healthcare sector has an edge over other developing economies in becoming an international hub for medical tourism.
+This is because the medical care costs in India are remarkably lower than in developed countries.

 Major attention to mobile app technology along with other digital communications technology is sure to create more jobs in near future.
 Reports suggest that around 4 million indirect and direct jobs are expected to be created by the Indian mobile industry in the next few years.

 Knowledge Process Outsourcing (KPO)